mipimipi/muserv/doc/configuration.md

   - `update_interval`

      Time in seconds after which muserv checks for changes in the music direcrtory.
 Default is `60` (one minute).

-* `upnp`

-  UPnP-related parameters

-  - `interfaces`

-    Network interfaces to serve.
-Per default (i.e. if no interface is configured) all interfaces are served.

-  - `port`

-    Port for HTTP requests to the server (device and service descriptions, SOAP, media transfer etc.).
-Default is `8008`.

-  - `server_name`

-    Server name that is shown by UPnP clients.
-Default is `Music Server`.

-  - `uuid`

-    Unique identifier for the server.
-It must be of the form `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`.
-If `uuid` is not set (which is the default), muserv creates a new identifier.

-  - `max_age`

-    Time interval in seconds for the renewal of the alive notification.
-Default is `86400` (i.e. once per day).

-  - `status_dir`

-    File to persist status information (absolute path).
-Default is `<CACHE-DIR>/status.json`.

-  - `device`

-    This clubs together parameters that are required for the XML description of the root device.
-There's a default value for each of these parameters.

   - `hierarchies`